Ninos97/ninous.dev/content/posts/Case-Study.md

 This exact scenario was documented in a talk by **Philippe Caturegli** ([Watch it here](https://www.youtube.com/watch?v=Dq0iCgEQNhM)).

 In a red team engagement, he noticed a similar internal FQDN available online.
-He bought the domain, set up a DNS listener, and was flooded with requests from the client’s environment, including NTLMv2 authentication attempts.
+He bought the domain, set up a DNS listener, and was flooded with requests from the client's environment, including NTLMv2 authentication attempts.

 With some cracking, he recovered credentials, bypassed MFA, and gained VPN access.
-Go watch the talk if you haven’t.
-It’s gold.
+Go watch the talk if you haven't.
+It's gold.

 ---